Scott Moran · founder individual audit · Mar 13-25, 2026

 Name every promise object before improving the machine around it

-The Oura gate belongs in the report because it changes what kind of day this is allowed to be
+The gate logic belongs here because it changes what kind of day is allowed to happen

 Green Day